apollo

 How does the drug interact with Flubi Eye Drops:

-Taking Indomethacin with Flubi Eye Drops can increase the risk of side effects in the gastrointestinal tract such as inflammation, bleeding, and ulceration.
+Taking Flubi Eye Drops with Deferasirox can increase the risk of gastrointestinal bleeding and peptic ulcer.

 How to manage the interaction: